arunpatro/rusty_ray/README.md

 - sometimes we have a situation where the image buffer origin is at top-left but in cpp the matrix and image construction happens from bottom-left.
 These can cause weird stuff to happen like orientation and light mismatch??
 - somehow in rust, the bunny is displayed already in a canonical volume but not in cpp, need to check

-### Using Vulcan via Volcano
+### other
-- We also study optimizing the graphics pipeline using the vulcan api.
-We use the [volcano].
+- a lot of errors were happening due to the incorrect default initialization of the AlignedBox3d - default macro would assign 0 to all Vec3 but that's wrong.